tresnjo/wave-and-heat-simulation/README.md

 ## User instructions

-In order to use the code, use the following image as a template.
+In order to use the code, use the following image as a reference.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/121384892/215316805-f38d2595-0808-485a-b122-0011875258bb.png" width="500" height="400">